 The implication is that businesses and organisations can now onboard customers with just their phone numbers and complete KYC with full compliance.
 This greatly transcends the current use of customers' phone numbers for only user authentication like OTP.

-Advanced Search is available on our flagship product, YV OS, and only available to customers in compliance with Nigeria Data Protection Regulation (NDPR).
+Advanced Search is available on our flagship product and only available to customers in compliance with the Nigeria Data Protection Regulation (NDPR).

-Book a demo session today to see how YV OS can help automate your business’s KYC Due Diligence!
+Book a demo session today to see how youverify can help automate your business’s KYC due diligence!
 Also, feel free to contact us here for any questions.